Swim Lesson Levels

 - Age 3 – 4 years

 Starfish learn water awareness, basic aquatic skills, and swimmer safety.
 Students learn elementary aquatic skills they build on as they progress through the learn to swim program.
 This program also gets students ready for working on skills like paying attention, listening to instruction, learning the skills at their pace, being in a learning environment and gets them ready for either advanced Starfish or Level 1.

 Advanced Starfish are comfortable in the water and are ready to learn advanced aquatic skills that will get them ready for level 1.
 Students will learn swimming on front and back with and without support, breath control, entering/exiting the water in a safe manner and swimmer safety.
 Students must have taken a Starfish class or be evaluated by a Water Safety Instructor to see if they fit into this class.

 Level 1: Introduction to Water Skills

-- Age 5 or older or passed out of Advanced Starfish
+- Age 5 or older

 Level 1 covers water awareness, basic swimming skills, floating and swimming on front and back with or without support, breath control, fully submerge face, entering/exiting water with and without support, and swimmer safety.
 Students will learn elementary aquatic skills, which they build on as they progress through the six Learn to Swim levels.
 Some students will have some experience with the water and may begin the program at a higher level if the water safety instructor feels they can advance.